 4. Catch some Zs at free-to-use snooze lounges

-Perhaps you’re just downright exhausted from a day of travelling – we completely get it.
+Perhaps you’re just downright exhausted after a long flight – we completely get it.
 After all, few things come close to a solid couple of hours of undisturbed rest.
 Thankfully, catching that shut eye doesn’t necessarily mean booking out an expensive room that you’ll end up using only for half a day.

 The transit area is peppered with kick-back-relax, lounge-in-your-chair-type of nooks and corners that give you just the right amount of privacy to rest without having to travel too far.
 The snooze lounges are located across all of Changi’s terminals and are free-to-use 24 hours a day.